muneeb-shafique/Passwords-Manager/README.md

     <p>
       This Password Manager allows multiple users to securely store and manage passwords for various online platforms.
       It features user registration, login, password storage, and account deletion, all with the highest level of encryption.
-      The application uses SHA-256 encryption to protect your passwords.
+      The application uses SHA-256 for user password hashing and Fernet encryption to secure platform passwords.
     </p>
     <ul>
       <li>User Registration &amp; Login: Sign up, log in, and delete accounts securely.</li>
       <li>Password Management: Add, access, edit, and delete passwords for various platforms.</li>
-      <li>Encryption: All passwords are securely encrypted using SHA-256.</li>
+      <li>Encryption: All passwords are securely protected using SHA-256 and Fernet encryption.</li>
       <li>Multi-user Support: Each user’s data is stored separately for enhanced security.</li>
       <li>Data Storage: Passwords and user data are stored in an SQLite3 database file (.db) for easy backup and management.</li>
+      <li>Password Strength Checker: Evaluate password strength during creation or update to ensure robust security.</li>
     </ul>
   </section>